 Your employees can continue their work unhindered, and you don’t need to worry about putting important information at risk.

 Email remains one of the most critical modes of communication for businesses both large and small.
 This inevitably means that sensitive information will pass routinely through your email server.
 If you don’t take the necessary steps to protect it, you’ve only yourself to blame when it gets leaked.

-To learn more about how Email Protector can help you protect sensitive data within your organization, view our recent webinar Introducing Email Protector.
-You can also check out the official Email Protector Product Page for information on how to purchase Email Protector.
-Licenses start at $3.00 (USD) per user per month.
+To learn more about how Email Protector can help you protect sensitive data within your organization, check out the official Email Protector Product Page.
+Be sure to also visit the official BlackBerry Workspaces page.